musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Don't Be Cute

-Don't use "funny" names in your code; it might seem humorous at the moment, but it can make your code harder to understand and maintain.
+Don't use "funny" names in code; it might seem humorous at the moment, but it can make the code harder to understand and maintain.
 For example, use clear names like deleteItems instead of holyHandGrenade, or abort instead of eatMyShorts.

 ### Pick One Word per Concept

-Choose one word for one concept and stick with it throughout your code.
+Choose one word for one concept and stick with it throughout the code.
 It's confusing if one class uses fetch, another uses retrieve, and another uses get to do essentially the same thing.

 ### Add Meaningful Context